mjhendrik/nci-adult-match-ui/README.md

 ## Local development build and deployment

-*Note: you need to have access to FNLCR private docker repository.
+*Note: You need to have access to FNLCR private docker repository.
 Please contact systems team if you need the access.*

 To start the front-end and services locally: